Practical Skin Advice

 Soak the child often in warm water with baking soda.
 Use ½ cup of baking soda in a small tub or basin.
 This allows the baby to play while being treated.
 Topical prescriptions may not be needed.

 This simple step gives anxious parents something practical to do while a proper diagnosis is being made—it helps “dilute the dilemma.”
-Baking soda is a safe, simple, and effective buffering compound.
+Baking soda is a safe, simple, and effective buffering compound and will not irritate the eyes.
 Parents love straightforward solutions like this.
 While it may not cure every condition, I see no contraindications for its use.

 I firmly believe that routine bathing with any soap in infants can damage their developing acid skin barrier and prevent the normal skin microbiome from establishing properly.
 This disruption invariably contributes to eczema.